carter-allen/spruce/README.md

+Please note this package is no longer being maintained.
+All open issues will be closed.

 # spruce <img src="https://carter-allen.github.io/spruce_transp.png" align="right" width="150" />
 ## A suite of Bayesian multivariate finite mixture models for clustering single cell spatial transcriptomics data.